When you heap wood mulch in your yard, it’s not like you’re sending out an invitation for termites or water.

 - Stop watering the house.
 Don’t wet the narrow strip surrounding your house so the soil stays dry and unattractive to termites.
 When using sprinklers, ensure they don’t splash water on your house.

 - Grade your yard.
-Ensure the ground has at least a five-percent slope so water can drain away, not into your yard or foundation.
+Ensure the ground has at least a five-percent slope so water can drain away, not into your foundation.
 Whenever it rains, water won’t accumulate in your mulch as well.

 - Keep mulch dry.
 Ensure your yard remains dry.
 If possible, limit the mulch to two inches or less.
 Rake your wood mulch from time to time so it dries out.